 Adjectives That Start With "Non"

-Nonchalant - without warmth or enthusiasm; not showing interest; showing cool lack of concern; casually indifferent.
+- Nonchalant - without warmth or enthusiasm; not showing interest; showing cool lack of concern; casually indifferent.

 Example: The ACLU is a nonpartisan organization that works to maintain and uphold our Constitutional rights.

-Nonsensical - unintelligible, foolish, silly, absurd, etc. Dr. Seuss books are nonsensical in a way, but they also teach children valuable lessons about all kinds of things.
+Example: Dr. Seuss books are nonsensical in a way, but they also teach children valuable lessons about all kinds of things.

 That’s plenty of N adjectives for now, wouldn’t you say?
 Now, go and N-joy using all these words in your writing!
 And if you think of any more, share them in the comments below.